ThePHPAvengers/UniApi/README.md

 # universal-api-client

-A base API client that can be extended to be used with any 3rd party api
+A base API client that can be extended to be used with any RESTfull web service